SGBC/course/docs/nbis_annotation/practical_session/practical4_funcAnnotInterp.md

 - ipr\_update\_gff: adds searchable tags to the gene and mRNA features in the GFF3 files.
 - iprscan2gff3: adds physical viewable features for domains that can be displayed in JBrowse, Gbrowse, and Web Apollo.

-Before to use the script allowing to load the information from Annie output to your annotation file you have to load some PATH to your profile.
-To do that just launch the following script(in case you have not done it yet) or just source the bash_profile:
 ```
 ipr_update_gff maker.gff interproscan.tsv > maker.with_interpro.gff
 ```